ehcloninger/ericcloninger.com/_posts/2021-12-27-phone-photography-tips.md

 Now, here's a treatment with a bit of cropping, highlighting, and contrast adjustment.
 The tree is now on the right third line and the horizon is on the bottom third.
 I didn't do much saturation adjustment, other than to tone down the colors of the grasses to draw the eye to the sky and the tree.
-For those elements tell the story and it's much more dramatic and emotional.

 ![](/assets/images/2021-12-17/3-cropped.jpg)

+Is it a better photo?
+It's certainly more dramatic and possibly tells a story without words.

 There's a psychological foundation to why this rule works but it's not my purpose to explain it.
 As I said earlier, it's a guideline or framework, and not a mandate.
 If you want to center your